Underground Infiltration Systems and Dry Wells Registration

 Review Guidelines and Finalize Plans

-Review the subsurface stormwater injection requirements to verify that the proposed system meets County guidelines.
+Review the requirements for underground infiltration systems and dry wells within the County's Post-Construction Stormwater Guidebook.
 The applicant finalizes their plans based on applicable codes and ordinances and any direction received from staff during the optional pre-application meeting.

 Submit Plans